Are you curious about calories or bone broth nutrition? Don’t be, there are few calories in it.

 The long simmer process helps to harvest the collagen and connective tissue from the bones.

-Regardless of your simmer time, the end result is a high collagen protein beverage that is low in calories.
+Regardless of your simmer time, the end result is a high collagen beverage that is low in calories.

 Bone Broth Nutrition Benefits